 The contribution of external stakeholders has been increasing as they become better acquainted with the work of my office.
 Such contributions are likely to increase further as the community uses the complaints handling service provided by my office.

 Public sector stakeholders

-I would also like to thank the Commissioner of Taxation and ATO personnel for their professional assistance.
+I also thank the ATO and its personnel for their professional assistance.
 Communication between our respective offices has been frank, open and has led to improvements to the tax system.

-I would also like to thank Treasury as another partner in this relationship and also the Assistant Treasurer and his staff for their support.
+Lastly, I thank the Treasury as a partner in this relationship and also the Treasurer, the Assistant Treasurer and the Acting Assistant Treasurers and their staff for their support.

 Inspector-General of Taxation

 The IGT seeks to improve the administration of the tax system for the benefit of all Australians.
 Specifically, the IGT is set up as an independent statutory agency to:

 - improve the administration of taxation laws for the benefit of all taxpayers, tax practitioners and other entities;

 - provide independent advice to the Government on the administration of taxation laws;